vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Dhāraṇapūrana-vratodyāpana-begin on 11th in Cāturmāsya or

-in the first month thereof or in the last month; upavāsa (dhārana) in one month and pāraṇa (bhojana) in the next; worship of images of Lakṣmi and Nārāyana placed on a jar full of water at night with pañcāmsta, flowers, Tulasi leaves, japa of mantra 'om namo Nārāyaṇāya' 108 times; arghya; homa of boiled sesame and rice with R̥g.
+in the first month thereof or in the last month; upavāsa (dhārana) in one month and pāraṇa (bhojana) in the next; worship of images of Lakṣmi and Nārāyaṇa placed on a jar full of water at night with pañcāmsta, flowers, Tulasi leaves, japa of mantra 'om namo Nārāyaṇāya' 108 times; arghya; homa of boiled sesame and rice with R̥g.
 X. 112.
 9 and of boiled rice and ghee with R̥g.
 X. 155.
 1; SmK 414

 416, Vratārka 365a-366b.
 Dhārāvrata-From beginning of Cai. while drinking water one